 Ted Todd’s chain-of-custody certification provides independently audited proof of that the timber we buy and use comes from sustainable sources and we track and trace every batch of timber and flooring through our factories, manufacturers and warehouse.

-We are very proud to say that 98% of all Ted Todd new woods come from environmentally sustainable, certified sources that can be tracked by a chain of custody.
+We are very proud to say that the majority of all Ted Todd new woods come from environmentally sustainable, certified sources that can be tracked by a chain of custody.

-The small percentage of our products which aren’t independently certified come from logs and farm estates around the UK which includes wind fall trees or wood from felling as part of local environmental management forest management.FIND OUT MORE
+The small percentage of our products that aren’t independently certified come from logs and farm estates around the UK which includes wind fall trees or wood from felling as part of local environmental management forest management.View our BM TRADA Certificate

 WHY DO WE GO THE EXTRA MILE FOR FSC™ AND PEFC CERTIFICATION?

 - Sustainability has always been at the heart of Ted Todd so being part of these schemes allows us to meet our sustainability goals and provide assurance to our customers that their choices are responsibly sourced.

 - All of our new timber is independently certified by schemes like these, which allows more trees to grow to replace those felled – ensuring we continue to put sustainability and the environment first.

 - For the commercial market, this also helps you to meet building and environmental regulations in the construction industry.

 - FSC™ and PEFC are schemes dedicated to promoting responsible management of forests.
 Both organisations have systems in place to monitor the harvest, production, purchase, handling, and selling of any certified material.